Davilex Games: History

-Davilex Games B.V. was a video game developer and video game publisher, located in Houten, Utrecht, Netherlands.
-It was founded in 1986 as part of Davilex International, and is most well known for its Racer franchise, with the games London Racer and London Racer II selling over 600,000 copies in the UK.
+Davilex Games was formed in 1986.
+The company initially released PC software including accounting and edutainment programs before expanding to the video game market.
+Their Racer series of racing games were sold as budget titles and were top-sellers in the countries where they were sold.
 Autobahn Raser's sales in the German market totaled 103,000 units from January through September 1998, which made it the region's sixth-best-selling computer game during that period.
 In February 1999, Autobahn Raser's computer version received a "Gold" award from the Verband der Unterhaltungssoftware Deutschland (VUD), indicating sales of at least 100,000 units across Germany, Austria and Switzerland.
-Davilex closed the game division in 2005 because it was not profitable enough, and their games were generally not well received.
+London Racer and London Racer II, released in the United Kingdom, sold over 600,000 copies in the UK.